capi5k/capi5k/README.md

 # At a glance

-These are typical workflows in use in capi5k.
+These are typical workflows currently in use in capi5k.

 ## Run an experiment

 ```
 git clone <some repo with great experiments/deployments> project
 cd project
+[bundle install]
 xpm install    # install all the dependencies
 cap automatic  # run it
 ```